elastic/ml-cpp/build-setup/linux.md

 ### gcc

-We have to build on old Linux versions to enable our software to run on the older versions of Linux that users have
+We have to build on old Linux versions to enable our software to run on the older versions of Linux that users have.
+However, this means the default compiler on our Linux build servers is also very old.
+To enable use of more modern C++ features, we use the default compiler to build a newer version of gcc and then use that to build all our other dependencies.

 Download `gcc-10.3.0.tar.gz` from <http://ftpmirror.gnu.org/gcc/gcc-10.3.0/gcc-10.3.0.tar.gz>.